Program

 Salle Capitulaire / Capitular Hall

-International Workshop – “Sciences and Skateboard”
+International Workshop – “Sciences and Skateboarding” (by invitation only)

 Connect x ESSCA